craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 ###### Crouched
 Crouched is a lowered position, where your character has lowered themselves at the knees or hips.
 This stance is favorable for Ranged combatants, who experience a more consistent aiming experience, but it can be detrimental for those combatants who rely on mobility and martial prowess.

-While you are in the Crouched Stance, your Speed is halved, you gain a +3 bonus to Ranged Attacks, and you treat Low Cover as High Cover.
+While you are in the Crouched Stance, you cannot run, you gain a +3 bonus to Ranged Attacks, and you treat Low Cover as High Cover.

 ###### Prone
 Prone is a fully lowered position, where your character has their chest or back upon the ground.
 This stance is rarely favorable for any combatant, and likely should be reserved for taking "deep" cover.

-While you are in the Crouched Stance, your Speed is halved, you treat Low Cover as High Cover, and No Cover as Low Cover.
+While you are in the Prone Stance, you cannot run, you treat Low Cover as High Cover, and No Cover as Low Cover.
+Attacks against you that originate within 10' have Advantage.

 ### Cover
 Cover is any barrier between you and your opposition.
 Taking effective Cover during combat is a life-saving strategy.